Which parts of Africa do you have your training programs?

 The bootcamp sessions are however a combination of on-site and online learning activities.
 Hence, it is required that you’re physically present in a country where we have a physical presence.
 Our bootcamps currently take place in Ghana.

-The online fellowship however comes at a fee of GHS800 ($200 for ladies who are not based in Ghana).
+The online fellowship comes at a fee of GHS800 ($200 for ladies who are not based in Ghana).
 However, we have scholarship opportunities.
 If interested in a scholarship, please indicate in your application.

 What happens if I am unable to complete coursework?